-GF ICCCP & (F) CERTIFICATION PROCESS
+ICCCP & (F) APPLICATION PROCESS

 SCOPE OF PRACTICE

-International Certified Cost of Care Professionals have specialized expertise in performing a comprehensive & systematic analysis of & making recommendations for an individual’s current & future needs & related costs as a result of disability arising from catastrophic injury or chronic health care needs.
+International Certified Cost of Care Professional, ICCCPs have specialized expertise in performing a comprehensive & systematic analysis of & making recommendations for an individual’s current & future needs & related costs as a result of disability arising from catastrophic injury or chronic health care needs.
 ICCCPs make recommendations based upon published standards of practice, comprehensive assessment, case & forensic data analysis & research pertaining to the client & the disability.
 Registrants with this specialty possess a unique set of knowledge, experiences, skills, as well as the ability to determine & apply strategies, which are used in ascertaining a client’s current and future needs & related costs for judicial prognosis, as confirmed via the College’s certification & examination process.

-ICCCP fellowship CERTIFICATION Process
+ICCCP fellowship APPLICATION Process

 1. Submit application & non-refundable Fee; &

-2. Submit proof of citizenship (Government ID, the college accepts softs copies but reserves the right to request hard certified copies); &
+2. Submit proof of citizenship (Government ID, the college accepts softs copies but reserves the right to request certified copies); &

 3.1.
-Submit proof of confirmation of testimony as an expert witness in court in successfully defending life care plan(s); &/or
+Submit proof of confirmation of testimony as an expert witness in court in successfully defending life care plan(s); &/OR

 3.2.
-Submit proof of candidate publication of a peer-reviewed article in a recognized publication; &/or
+Submit proof of candidate publication of a peer-reviewed article in a recognized publication; &/OR

 3.3.
-Submit proof candidate taught life care planning certification-related courses at or through a recognized institution; &/or
+Submit proof candidate taught life care planning certification-related courses at or through a recognized institution; &/OR

 3.5.
-Submit proof candidate has experience in peer-reviewing for life care planning credentialing; &/or
+Submit proof candidate has experience in peer-reviewing for life care planning credentialing; &/OR

 A Registrant profile is created or updated on the Public Registry, to display certification status(s).

-ICCCP grandfathering CERTIFICATION PROCESS
+ICCCP APPLICATION PROCESS

 1. Submit application & non-refundable Fee; &

-3. Submit proof of completion of College-approved training (including consideration for post-approval), confirmed in writing with a certified life care planner totaling a minimum of 800 supervision hours (equivalent to number of instruction hours required for university credit) to include topics such as:
+4. Submit proof of completion of College-approved training (including consideration for post-approval), confirmed in writing with a certified life care planner totaling a minimum of 800 supervision hours (equivalent to number of instruction hours required for university credit) to include topics such as:

 •introduction to life care planning, professional & ethical issues, evidence-based standards of practice, medical rehabilitation determination & cost projection;